jxw5883/CCDC/2020/README.md

 ### Upcoming Events
 - Conference Call 3/20 (Friday) 7:30 - 9:30 PM E101.
 Questions to cover:
   - Will we have internet access from the VMs?
-How "wide"?
+How "wide"? **Yes**
-  - Practice Round real environment?
-  - What kind of stuff can we download?
-How much bandwidth do we have?
-  - Is the Win 10 machine in scope for Red Team?
   - Why do we need to have the hosts running?
-They don't have any pertinent services.
+They don't have any pertinent services. **You don't.
+They aren't scored**
-  - What service will be used for Ubuntu DNS?
-Bind9?
-  - PHPmyadmin on Debian?
-  - Phantom OS or Splunk service?
-  - What host OS on Splunk and Phantom?
-  - Is there a domain for Windows boxes?
-Which machine is DC?
-Which ones are connected to it?
-  - Services like fail2ban allowed?
+  - Services like fail2ban allowed? **No since reports have to be submitted before blocking**
-  - How does the scorebot work in checking services?
-ICMP?
-  - Why two DNS?
-  - Can we reboot?
-Safe mode?
-  - Snapshots?
+  - Snapshots? **No**
-  - Does Splunk come with any dashboards?
-Do the machines have forwarders already?
-  - Does the Palo Alto firewall come with an active WildFire or any other security subscription?
+  - Does the Palo Alto firewall come with an active WildFire or any other security subscription? **No updating the PA**
-  - Any in-scope users aside from PDF?
-  - VPN option?
-  - Site judge Slack?

 - Competetion 3/21 (Saturday) 3:00 - 8:00 PM E164 w/ an hour setup